 Full-sized glossy photographs of material such as tables, electron micrographs, or gels which were included in the Research Plan at reduced size.

-NEI uses these award mechanisms to support clinical trials and other types of complex, fixed-protocol, clinical research.
+NEI uses this award mechanisms to support clinical trials and other types of complex, fixed-protocol, clinical research.
 The applications are generally investigator-initiated, but entail substantial interactions among investigators and NEI staff.
 Applicants are urged to discuss their interests with an NEI program director when selecting a grant mechanism to support their study.
 Applicants should consult the following information when preparing a proposal for support under a cooperative agreement:

 Before submitting any application for a research supplement, you should consult with your NEI Program Director.